-- where progress has been hampered by unforeseen difficulties with facilities or equipment, hence a completetion of the thesis has been delayed
+- where progress has been hampered by unforeseen difficulties with facilities or equipment, hence a completetion of a thesis or dissertation has been delayed

 - where progress has been hampered by unforeseen difficulties in obtaining or analysing data

-- where long term illness has hampered progress but not sufficiently to cause an interruption of study
+- where long term illness has hampered progress but not sufficiently to require an interruption of study

 - where the outcome of a thesis examination requires an extension for corrections.

-In most cases concessions will only be granted in exceptional cases and with supporting documentation.
-A concession should only be considered granted once College has confirmed it has been approved.
-You should also discuss with your Personal Tutor, Programme Director, or Supervisor how you intend to manage return to study.
-They may need to consult with the Head of Subject Area about the implications of concessions, particularly if it relates to a degree with practice elements.
-For more information see the Authorised Interruption of Study Policy
+Your Personal Tutor, Programme Director, or Supervisor may need to consult with the Head of Subject Area about the implications of concessions, particularly if it relates to a degree with practice elements.

 How to apply

 UGT and PGT students

 You can find the Authorised Interruption of Study and Concessions (programme extension) forms via the links below for PGT and UG students.

 Please discuss your request for an authorised interruption of study or programme extension with your Personal Tutor providing them with any supporting evidence.
 Personal Tutors should support you in completing the form, and advise you about your return to study plan.

 Personal Tutors should return the completed forms and supporting evidence to:-